tonyandrewmeyer/ops-scenario/README.md

 - How the actor will react to the event will have an impact on the context: e.g. the actor might knock over a table (a container), or write something down into one of the books.

-# Core concepts not as a metaphor
+## Core concepts not as a metaphor

 Scenario tests are about running assertions on atomic state transitions treating the charm being tested like a black box.
-An initial state goes in, an event occurs (say, `'start'`) and a new state comes out.
+An initial state goes in, an event occurs (say, `'start'`), and a new state comes out.
 Scenario tests are about validating the transition, that is, consistency-checking the delta between the two states, and verifying the charm author's expectations.